 I’m not much of a couponer but I must admit I have a penchant for free food – especially when it’s on the wild side.
 Have you learned to forage yet?
 Are you maybe even unsure what that means?
 No worries!
 Come along while I chat with experienced homesteaders, herbalists and foragers on how to gather the free food Mother Nature offers us in abundance.
 Continue reading “Wild Free Food”

 Did you know maple trees make syrup?
 Crazy, right?
 Did you know you can learn to tap your own maple trees to make syrup?
 Let me share with you what I’ve learned and why I’m NOT tapping my own maple trees (at least, for now).
-For those who are tougher nuts than I, make sure you read to the end because we’re helping to host a super fabulous maple syrup supplies giveaway, including items for the children on your homestead.
 Continue reading “Maple Trees Make Syrup”